PrzemyslawSwiderski/PrzemyslawSwiderski.github.io/pages/about/content.md

 > "No code" is someone else's code

-In my free time I like to work out, play the guitar, cook, travel and track rockets.
+In my free time, I like to work out, play the guitar, cook, travel, and track rockets.

 Socials:
 * <a target="_blank" href="https://github.com/PrzemyslawSwiderski"><img src="https://img.shields.io/github/followers/PrzemyslawSwiderski?style=social" /></a>